Shehbaz allowed to travel abroad

 To a court’s query, DAG Khan stated that the Supreme Court in a human rights’ case of 2017 had authorised the Federal Investigation Agency (FIA) to act as gatekeeper by maintaining tools such as database of fugitives and prepare list of fugitives nominated in FIRs of heinous crime for placement on the ECL.

-The law officer pointed out that Shahbaz had given surety before the court to bring his elder brother Nawaz Sharif back to Pakistan but failed to do so.
-He also read the written undertaking submitted by Shahbaz in the matter of Nawaz.
+The law officer pointed out that Shehbaz had given surety before the court to bring his elder brother Nawaz Sharif back to Pakistan but failed to do so.
+He also read the written undertaking submitted by Shehbaz in the matter of Nawaz.

+Justice Najafi, however, observed that the matter in hand was not related to Nawaz.

 Earlier, the judge overruled a registrar’s office objection to the petition of Shahbaz.
 The office said the petitioner directly approached the court without availing first remedy before the executive authority.